henkbirkholz/draft-birkholz-yang-push-coap-problemstatement/draft-birkholz-yang-push-coap-problemstatement.md

 including UDP or TCP (see {{-reliable}}.
 The Concise Binary Object Representation (CBOR {{RFC7049}}
 is used for the serialization of data in motion in respect to CoAP operations and the data modeled with YANG {{-yangcbor}}.

+{{-comi}} states that CoAP "is designed for Machine to Machine (M2M) applications such as smart energy, smart city and building control.
+Constrained devices need to be managed in an automatic fashion to handle the large quantities of devices that are expected in future installations.
+Messages between devices need to be as small and infrequent as possible.
+The implementation complexity and runtime resources need to be as small as possible."

+In addition, {{-comi}} highlights that "CoMI and RESTCONF are intended to work in a stateless client-server fashion.
+They use a single round-trip to complete a single editing transaction, where NETCONF needs up to 10 round trips.
+To promote small messges, CoMI uses a YANG to CBOR mapping
+{{-yangcbor}} and numeric identifiers {{-sid}} to minimize CBOR payloads and URI length."

+In essence, via CoMI, a small sensor can emit a set of measurement in binary encoding with a very lightweight overhead, which makes this data in motion message a fully semantically compliant YANG notification (instead of a set of raw values that require more context to be interpreted correctly).

 ## Subscriptions via CoAP